thatacello/BMI/README.md

 # BMI
-a simple application to calculate BMI
+a simple application to calculate BMI in portuguese